rickithadi/bigduckmusic.com/src/pages/about/index.md

 header1: BIG DUCK IS A PASSIONATE COLLECTIVE OF MUSIC ENTHUSIASTS AND GIG PROMOTERS, PROUD TO CELEBRATE ALL THINGS GOOD ABOUT MUSIC AND THEIR LIVE EXPERIENCE
-header2: A CELEBRATION OF OUR PASSION FOR MUSIC A CELEBRATION OF OUR PASSION FOR MUSIC A CELEBRATION OF OUR PASSION FOR MUSIC
+header2: A CELEBRATION OF OUR PASSION FOR MUSIC
 header3: OUR AIM
 body1: Beginning our journey in mid-2019 with Naybeats, we have since followed with a series of fully-packed gigs, featuring carefully curated lineups with